armin-reichert/pacman/README.md

     - `-overflowBug` (default=true): simulates overflow bug from Arcade version
     - `-pacManImmortable` (default=false): Pac-Man keeps live after being killed
     - `-ghostsFleeRandomly` (default=true): ghosts flee in random directions when frightened.
 If this is set to false, they choose a "safe" corner to flee to.
+    - `-pathFinder`(default=astar): select the path finder algorithm (astar, bfs, bestfs) used for computing the safe paths
     - `-ghostsDangerous` (default=true): deadly ghost collisions are detected
     - `-demoMode`: Pac-Man moves randomly and is immortable
   - The overall speed can be changed during the game;